WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/slashes.md

 [warning] Not Recommended: You can install the plugin by uploading/searching in the directory. [/warning]
 [tip] Recommended: You can install the plugin by uploading it, or searching it in the directory. [/tip]

+[warning] Not Recommended: The user must have administrator/editor access to publish the post. [/warning]
+[tip] Recommended: The user must have administrator or editor access to publish the post. [/tip]
+[tip] Recommended: The user must have administrator and editor access to publish the post. [/tip]

+[warning] Not Recommended: Repeat the process 2/3 times until you get a favorable result. [/warning]
+[tip] Recommended: Repeat the process 2 or 3 times until you get a favorable result. [/tip]
+[tip] Recommended: Repeat the process 2 to 3 times until you get a favorable result. [/tip]

 ## Slashes with URLs